Approach to Human Rights and Labor Policies

 Murata will strictly manage personal information (e.g., pregnancy, hepatitis B infection, HIV infection, etc.) obtained through such investigation, examination, or confirmation and shall not use such information for any purpose other than the purposes specified above.

 Murata strictly prohibits any forced labor by employees in its business activities.

-Murata will guarantee that all employee labor in its business activities is voluntary and shall cause managers not to force employees to perform labor contrary to their will.
+Murata will guarantee that all employee labor including overtime work in its business activities is voluntary and shall cause managers not to force employees to perform labor contrary to their will.

 When concluding labor agreements, Murata will take the following measures to ensure that forced labor does not occur:

 Labor agreements will be concluded in the employee’s native language or a language that the employee understands.

 Employee personal identification document and work qualification documents issued by a public authority will be confirmed to the minimum extent necessary and by necessary means when concluding a labor agreement, and demands to deliver or entrust original documents to the employer shall not be made.

 No fees, guarantee money, or other monies, regardless of designation, will be collected or received.
 If any such fees are found to have been paid by workers, such fees shall be repaid to the worker.